idonuntius/pazzy/README.md

-## Pazzy
+## pazzy

 <img src='./example.gif' width=280 />

-**Pazzy** is a simple and flexible Flutter pagination widget library that supports both numbered and numberless pagination styles.
+**pazzy** is a simple and flexible Flutter pagination widget library that supports both numbered and numberless pagination styles.

 ## Features